seoninja13/react-win-dir/docs/architecture/project-structure-current-state.md

 4. **Import Path Issues**: Some components have incorrect import paths, especially when referencing components across different directories.

+5. **Page Testing Requirement**: **CRITICAL** - Never assume pages are working without explicit user confirmation.
+The only affirmative sign that a page is working is manual human inspection and confirmation.

 ## Next Steps

 The following steps are planned to address the current issues and complete the migration: